Tingliangstu/pySED/example/In_plane_graphene_gpumd/README.md

 The relevant scripts are located in the `SED/compare_LD/` directory:
 -   The `get_phonon_dispersion.py` script uses the **NEP** potential to calculate the phonon dispersion.
 This script utilizes both the `calorine` and `phonopy` packages.
--   The `plot_phonon_dis_NEP_SED.py` script is used to plot and compare the SED results obtained from GPUMD with the phonon dispersion curves calculated from lattice dynamics.
+-   The `plot_phonon_dis_NEP_SED.py` script is used to plot and compare the SED results obtained from pySED with the phonon dispersion curves calculated from lattice dynamics.

 The final output figure (`Graphene.png`) should show an excellent agreement between the SED spectrum (background colormap) and the LD-calculated phonon branches (white dashed lines).